KazGet/Summer_prac/README.md

 1)Predicting the result of coronary angiography: take signs from the following graphs — from J to BJ and from CI to GJ (of these, indicators from graphs from CZ to GJ are especially needed).

+2)Classification of patients into 4 classes (multiclass classification) according to all criteria (column CH).

 3.1)Predicting the patient's entry into group 3 (column CH) according to clinical data — graphs G-K, O-AD, AL-AR, AX-BJ, CJ, CK.

 3.2)Prediction of the patient's entry into group 3 (column CH) according to the stress echocardiography graph CR-GJ.